TOAST-DOCS/API-Gateway/en/console-guide.md

 > **[Caution] Saving changes after adding plugins**
 > You must click the **Save Changes** button after adding plugins to save the changed settings.

+### Request Parameters
+Set request parameters, response types, and content type for each resource method.
+Settings are applied to [API document](./console-guide/#_?).

+1. Select the resource method.
+2. Click the **Request parameter** tab.
+3. Enter the request parameter items.
+    - Click the **+ button** on the right side of items to add an item.
+    - Click the **- button** on the right side of the item to delete the item.
+    - Query String, Header, Form Data parameters
+        - Name: Enter the parameter name.
+        - Description: Enter the parameter description.
+        - Data Type: Enter the data type of the parameter.
+        - Required: Select whether the parameter is required or not.
+        - Array: Select whether the parameter data is array or not.
+    - Request Body parameter
+        - Name: Enter the name of the request body parameter.
+        - Description: Enter the parameter description.
+        - Model: Select the [Model](./console-guide/#_model?) of the request body.
+    - Content Type
+        - Enter the content type (e.g., application/json) of the documents to send to the server.
+4. Click the **Save Changes button**.

+### Response
+Set header, request body, and content type for each HTTP response status code.
+Settings are applied to [API document](./console-guide/#_?).

+1. Select the resource method.
+2. Click the **Response** tab.
+3. Click the **Add button** of the response HTTP status code to display the additional input screen.
+4. Enter the response HTTP status code and description to add.

+5. Click the **Create button**.
+6. Select the row for the added response HTTP status code.
+7. Enter the response header and response body for each response HTTP status code.
+    - Header
+        - Name: Enter the header name.
+        -  Description: Enter the header description.
+        -  Data Type: Enter the data type of the response header.
+    - Response Body
+        - Name: Enter the name of the response body parameter.
+        -  Description: Enter the description of the response body parameter.
+        -  Model: Select the model of the response body.
+8. Enter the content type.
+    - Enter the content type (e.g., application/json) of the documents to respond to the client.
+9. Click the **Save Changes button**.

 ## Context Variables
 The variables defined below can be used when creating methods of resources or setting plugins.